Getting started on NUCALA

 Whether you've already begun your treatment with NUCALA or just received a prescription for it, you probably have some questions.
 Most patients do.
 You'll want to talk to your healthcare provider about how NUCALA works and any other concerns you might have.

-In the meanwhile, we have some answers to the initial questions you may have.
+In the meantime, we have some answers to the initial questions you may have.

 Q: Is remission possible with NUCALA?